ShakeefAhmedRakin/WebDevelopment-JhankarMahbub-Notes/6_JavaScriptES6_API/about.md

 ## HOW DOES JAVASCRIPT WORK?

-Certainly, let's delve into the internal mechanism of the JavaScript engine V8:

 - **V8 Engine**: V8, written in C++, is a high-performance JavaScript engine developed by Google, primarily used in the Chrome browser and Node.js.
 It compiles JavaScript code into machine code for efficient execution.

 - **Execution Context**: An execution context is a crucial concept in V8.
 It's an environment in which JavaScript code is executed.
 Each time a function is invoked, a new execution context is created.
 It consists of the Variable Environment (scope), Lexical Environment (where variables are declared), and the `this` value.